endless-sky/endless-sky/readme-developer.txt

    mesa-libGL-devel \
    glew-devel \
    openal-soft-devel \
-   libmad-devel
+   libmad-devel \
+   pango-devel

 Then, from the project root folder, simply type:

   $ scons
   $ ./endless-sky

-The program will run, using the "data" and "images" folders that are found in the project root.
+The program will run, using the "data", "fonts", "images", and "sounds" folders that are found in the project root.
 For more Linux help, and to view other command-line flags, consult the `man` page (endless-sky.6), by running `man endless-sky` in the project directory.
 The program also accepts a `--help` command line flag.

 To compile and also run unit tests, the "test" target can be used: